Sehun0819/Sehun0819.github.io/_posts/2022-06-27-fuzz-rescript-parser.md

 ---
 # AFL++ tutorial: How to crash Rescript parser

-This post is a tutorial of [AFL++](https://aflplus.plus/)[^aflpp], a popular fuzzer which has detected dozens of software bugs.
-In this post, the main target of fuzzing is a [parser](https://github.com/rescript-lang/syntax) of [Rescript](https://rescript-lang.org/) compiler.
+This post is a tutorial of [AFL++](https://aflplus.plus/)[^aflpp], one of famous fuzzing tools which has detected dozens of software bugs.
+In this post, we utilize this fuzzer to crash the [parser](https://github.com/rescript-lang/syntax) of [Rescript](https://rescript-lang.org/) compiler.
 Motivated by [this](https://forum.rescript-lang.org/t/compiler-testing-via-fuzzing/3306/3), implying there might be bugs which can be caught with primary fuzzing techniques, I started my first bug hunt hoping it would help this young language system to be more mature.

 ## Background